rumpkernel/rumprun-packages/nodejs/README.md

   you might run into problems.
 You'll end up with conflicting definitions for `module_root_dir`, so if both the Addons rely on its value then one will fail to compile.
+- It's best to use Node 4.2.4 (and associated `npm` version) on your build system when installing you application's dependencies.